Skip to main content

 About

-Kayt Ludi is an author of short stories, poetry, a novella, and now the first novel in a new series.
+Kayt is also an author of short stories, poetry, a novella, and now the first novel in a new series.
 She is also currently seeking an illustrator for a couple of children's books she's written (if that's you, please get in touch).

+In her youth she wanted to be an archaeologist, but became an English major in college (for 96 units worth of her BA degree) before switching to Humanities at Northern Arizona University.
+She is currently in grad school, pursuing an MA in History from Eastern Washington University.

 Native to California, she currently resides in the Arizona high desert; where the site of winter snow on a cactus is not unusual.
-In her youth she wanted to be an archaeologist, but became an English major in college (for 96 units worth of her BA degree) before switching to Humanities.
-She is currently in grad school, pursuing an MFA in TV & Screenwriting through Stephens College.

-She enjoys baking, travel, photography, and gardening.
-Her DVR is full of British detective shows, sharks, ghosts, Stephen Colbert, and Chopped.
-She is an evangelist for the Oxford comma, admits an addiction to Irish tea, and can successfully write anything except a normal author bio.
+She enjoys baking, travel, photography, planning, and gardening.
+She is a proud dog mom and feeder of stray cats.
+Her DVR is full of British detective shows, sharks, ghosts, 90 Day Fiancé, and Chopped.
+She is an evangelist for the Oxford comma, admits an addiction to Irish tea, is a total museum nerd, and can successfully write anything except a normal author bio.

 Powered by 123ContactForm | Report abuse